 A domain is a website address.
 For example, www.google.com or www.nasa.gov are well known domains.
 However, finding a domain that matches or is close to your name is difficult because most of the good domains have been taken.

 To search for a domain go to a domain registry.
 I used Godaddy.com, one of the more known domain registry companies.
 You can go to their website and search for domain availability.
 While you might not find yours as a .com, which is the most in demand suffix, you might find .net, .news or other suffixes.
+I like to chose domains that have a meaning to it and are easy to remember.
 My first choice was Boolio and then it was Starbadestef.
 The strongest domain name was the .com.
 Boolio.com was not available and I didn’t choose Starbadestef because it was too long, but I was pleasantly surprised when I saw that the domain Starbade.com was available.

 4. Create a logo